Tankless Water Heaters: Tax Credit Info

 The US and Canadian governments encourage consumers to replace their old, low-efficient appliances with today’s modern high-efficient heaters and, therefore, apply for the water heater tax credit.

 Keep in mind that most residential tank-type water heaters will not qualify for the tax credit, but some commercial are eligible for tax breaks and rebates.
-Check if the EF or energy factor is 0.82 or higher, thermal efficiency is at least 90%, or simply check for the blue label with the Energy Star logo.
+Check if the UEF or Uniform Energy Factor is 0.95 or higher, or simply check for the blue label with the Energy Star logo.

 If you purchased your high-efficiency Energy Star tankless heater in 2009, you might be eligible for government grants, so complete and send your application by April 15, 2010.
 US citizens will use form 5695 and fill out the residential energy tax credit line.